 In my opinion, it is very helpful to know how the blog post should be structured in order to comply with SEO.

 Regarding the way how the AppCoiner works, I have not seen any subdomain ranking in the search engines…

 Does it mean that their posts are not per basic SEO rules?

 Well maybe.
 But first of all, if you have thousands of people working on app reviews, what are the chances that your post will rank on the 1st page of Google?

 Regarding the basic SEO rules, it is not that these are the only rules and I am not saying these 9 steps will always get you to the 1st page of search engines.

 But it is a good idea to follow them to the chances of ranking well are higher.

 It seems that they have done some progress since the last time I had a chance to do a general review of the AppCoiner.
 (They got rid of the fake testimonials and the “calculator”)

 But still, I think they did not update the system completely.

-Technology is evolving very fast, and especially the Apps for cellphone and tablets.
-Don’t you think that if you have to pay for such a product you want to be part of the system that is up to date?
+Technology is evolving very fast, especially the Apps for cell phones and tablets.
+Don’t you think that if you have to pay for such a product you want to be part of a system that is up to date?